 aeromechanics written in .NET

-Open source tools for aircraft design
+Open source software for educational purpose and real aircraft design

 OpenVOGEL is an open source project developing practical tools to solve aeromechanic problems (the fusion of aerodynamics, elasticity and dynamics) using .NET.
 The main tool that we generate is called Tucan, an integrated program that provides in single graphical interface a complete set of tools to generate from scratch, calculate and analyze aircraft models.
 The software combines several parametric meshing algorithms, unsteady flow theory based in first order panels, structural dynamics by finite elements (and modal decomposition), rigid body dynamics and 3D graphics in OpenGL.